lahwaacz/sxlock/README.md

 Custom settings:

     -f <font description>: modify the font.
-    -c <password characters>: modify the characters displayed when the user enters his password.
+    -p <password characters>: modify the characters displayed when the user enters his password.
 This can be a sequence of characters to create a fake password.
+    -u <username>: a user name to be displayed at the lock screen.

 Hooking into systemd events
 ---------------------------